archana6malviya/Network-Traffic-Analysis/README.md

 ## Network Traffic Analysis using Wireshark and tcpdump

-To capture, analyze, and identify normal and suspicious network traffic using Wireshark and tcpdump in a virtual lab.
+To capture, analyze, and identify normal and suspicious network traffic using Wireshark and tcpdump in a virtual lab, Linux environment..

 ### Tools Used